mishfish123/MSA-protest-project/README.md

 Data processing

 To process the data, I first changed all capitalised words into non-capitalised words.
 I also split my data into test, validation and training sets.
-After that, I tokenised and padded each protest description using Kera’s tokenizer and padding functions and also vectorized labels.
+After that, I tokenised and padded each protest description using Kera's tokenizer and padding functions and also vectorized labels.

 Model